 Our NEW on-line training room has all the training videos that we used in 2017-19 meetings on how to prepare yourself and candidates for NEA, how to carry it out, and mark and moderate NEA.

-This is a LIVE training room, so on 1st September, Barbara Monks will add a 2019-20 NEA 1 update, and we will add tips from 2019 Examiners reports.
+This is a LIVE training room, so on 2nd September we have updated with two NEW presentations.
+Barbara Monks has added a 30 minute training video 2019-20 NEA 1 update, and Julie Messenger has added a 15 minute video presentation with tips from 2019 Examiners reports to improve your results..

 UNITS TO CHOOSE FROM: